computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

 ## What do you need to turn in?

 You should turn  the following items:
-* final-report.pdf
+* A PDF of your final report
+* A link to your final project presentation.
+* A tarball or zip file with all of your code and data.
+It should contain:
    * data/ - a subdirectory containing the training/dev/test splits that you use.
 If your data is too large to submit, then you can include a file named download.md that explains how to download your data.
    * code/ - a subdirectory containing all code that you developed for your project, including the baseline and extensions, and your evaluation scripts.
 This should include a README.md that gives a step by step walk thorugh of how to run your code, including an example of the command lines to run to reproduce the results that you report.
    * output/ - a subdirectory containing your model's predictions on the test set, along with the gold labels.
 This should also include a README.md that shows the command line on how to run your evaluation script on the output, and example of what scores the script returns.

 You've reached the end.
 Great job!